LiamDGray/LiamDGray/README.md

 It never stops.

 **Early sparks**
+My parents, of course -- both National Merit Scholars who met at Model U.N. at University of Kansas.
+Daisy, a sweet Labrador retriever.
+(Yes, we can learn a lot from animals.)
+The nice ladies who ran my Detskiy Sad near Timiryazev Agricultural Academy in Moscow.
 An unknown instructor at Lawrence Hall of Science who handed me Forth.
 A counselor at TIC Camp who taught me to write a shoot-'em-up.
 Karen J. Rosenbaum, who showed me Papert's method of guiding student learning.